-Indicators in the area (namely protection of freedom of expression and of right to information, standards and protection of journalistic profession and independence and effectiveness of the media authority) score at medium risk, with the indicator on Universal reach of traditional media and access to the internet presenting the highest risk within the Basic Protection area as universal access for Public Service Media (PSM) is not specified in media regulation.
+Indicators in the Basic protection area (namely protection of freedom of expression and of right to information, standards and protection of journalistic profession and independence and effectiveness of the media authority) score at medium risk, with the indicator on Universal reach of traditional media and access to the internet presenting the highest risk within this area.

-With regards to Market Plurality, indicators on Transparency of media ownership, Cross-media concentration of ownership and competition enforcement; Commercial and owner influence over editorial content; and Media viability all pose medium risks.
-Horizontal media ownership, on the other hand, poses high risk due to structural deficiencies in the law and lack of an independent regulator to ensure fair market competition.
+With regards to Market Plurality, the overall score is medium risk.
+However, all indicators except Cross-media concentration of ownership and competition enforcement are in the high risk zone.
+Factors related to horizontal ownership, media viability, commercial and owner influence over editorial content and transparency of ownership all pose high risk to media pluralism mostly due to structural deficiencies in the law and lack of an independent regulator to ensure fair market competition.

 The Political Independence indicators score high risk.
-Every indicator in the area is in the high-risk zone, the highest risk being the state regulation of resources and support to media sector.
-This is mostly because of the lack of fair rules and transparency related to the distribution of state advertising.
-The indicator that scored the second highest risk in the area is the Independence of PSM governance and funding, but the other indicators (Editorial autonomy; Political control over media outlets; and Media and democratic electoral process) all scored at high risk as well.
+The highest risk identified is the state regulation of resources and support to media sector.
+This is mostly because of the lack of fair rules on and transparency in the distribution of state advertising and state subsidies.
+Also, factors related to editorial autonomy; political control over media outlets; and media and democratic electoral process all contribute to the environment in which lack of political independence pose high risk to pluralism in the media.
 Political pressure on journalists, editors and media outlets (let it be related to the distribution of state advertising, the operation of the PSM or more concrete chilling practices by politicians) have been on the agenda in Hungary, so the area being in the high risk zone was to be expected.